top of page

 But more than any of that, somewhere, along this ten-year journey, I found my family.
 I found my home.
 I met incredible writers who could give any big-name author a run for their money.
 I found a place where I felt comfortable coming out of my shell, a place where people understood and accepted me.
 I found overwhelming support during hard times.
 I experienced the kind of love and friendship that ten years ago I’d have never thought was in the cards for me.

 So.
 Ten years.
 Where does that leave us?
-Lately, there’s been a steady stream of mind-blowing achievements, and it doesn’t look like we’ll slow down anytime soon.
+The upward trajectory is undeniable as more and more of our members celebrate incredible successes.
 But I want to look a little further into the future.
 The moderators and members of this group make it the vibrant, diverse, and welcoming community that it is.
 But members come and go.
 Moderators step down, allowing new voices to lead the group in new directions.
 But it’s my hope, and my dream, that this group will outlive us all.
 That it’ll be a safe harbour, a sanctuary, a home for introverted misfits like us who haven’t found their people, for generations to come.
 What we’ve built here is something that will survive me, something that will survive us all.

 I’ve always dreamed of being a hotshot author—bidding wars, a Netflix adaptation directed by Mike Flannagan, a Nobel prize in literature, modest things like that.
-That was my sole purpose, my reason for living.
-But through you all, I’ve found my true calling, something even better than fame, than money, than success.
-I’ll never give up my dream, but just being here, week after week, fostering this community and seeing you all thrive, makes my life worth living.
+But through you all, I’ve found something even better than fame, than money, than success.
+Just being with you all, week after week, fostering this community and seeing you thrive, makes life worth living.

 So, I just want to say, thank you.
-Thank you for encouraging me.
-Thank you for supporting me.
-Thank you for loving me.
-Thank you, for the best ten years of my life.
+Thank you for your constant encouragement, support, kindness, and love.
+And thank you for the best 10 years of my life.

 A Message from Justin